The Special Master's Program

-Each student is assigned to one of the four Team Leader (who will be the source of advice on medical school application process), as well as one letter writer (below), who will write a letter of recommendation.
+Each student is assigned to one of the six Team Leaders (who will be the source of advice on medical school application process), as well as one letter writer (below Team Leaders), who will write a letter of recommendation.
 This academic recommendation will include grades from most of the fall classes, and will be sent to medical schools the first week of December.

 Susan Mulroney, Ph.D.

-The Director of the Special Master's Program, Dr. Mulroney is also director of the medical Gastrointestinal Biology course and is past director of the summer Medical Physiology course.
-She received her Ph.D. from Georgetown University and is a Professor in the Department of Pharmacology & Physiology.
-Her laboratory investigates the impact of gonadal sex on the development of diabetic renal and cardiovascular diseases, and the effects of dietary herbs on the renal, cardiovascular, and immune systems.
-She is co-author (with Dr Adam Myers) of the Netter's Essential Physiology textbook.
+The Director of the Special Master's Program, Dr Mulroney is also director of the medical Gastrointestinal Biology course and is past director of the Medical Physiology course.
+She received her Ph.D. from Georgetown University and is a tenured Professor in the Department of Pharmacology & Physiology.
+Her research interests are on the impact of gonadal sex on the development of diabetic renal and cardiovascular diseases, and the effects of acupuncture on the hypothalamic-pituitary axis in chronic stress.
+She is co-author (with Dr Adam Myers) of the Netter's Essential Physiology textbook, and has received multiple Golden Apple awards for her teaching from the medical and SMP classes.
+She was inducted into the Magis Society of Master Teachers in 2013, the Golden Orchard in 2014, and the American Physiological Society named her the Arthur C. Guyton Educator of the Year in 2015.
 Office Location: Med-Dent Building, Room NE409.

 Thomas Sherman, Ph.D.

-Dr. Sherman is an Associate Director of The Special Master's Program and teaches in the medical Metabolism, Signal Transduction and Nutrition course, as well as the Human Nutrition and Health course.
+Dr. Sherman is Team Leader and teaches in the medical Metabolism, Signal Transduction and Nutrition course, as well as the Human Nutrition and Health course.
 Dr Sherman also lectures in the Human Endocrinology course.
-He received his Ph.D. from University of Texas, Southwestern Medical Center, and is an Associate Professor in the Department of Pharmacology & Physiology.
+He received his Ph.D. from University of Texas, Southwestern Medical Center, and is a Professor in the Department of Pharmacology & Physiology.
+He has been nominated for the Golden Apple teaching award by medical and SMP students, receiving several from the SMP class.
 His research interests include: neuroendocrine regulation of hypothalamic vasopressin and oxytoxin gene expression; molecular mechanisms of steroid hormone receptor expression and of steroid hormone feedback on neuropeptide genes.
 Office location: Med-Dent Building, Room NE407.

 Jennifer (Rogers) Whitney, Ph.D.

-Dr Whitney is an Associate Director of The SMP, and received her Ph.D. in Physiology from Georgetown University.
-She is an Assistant Professor in the Department of Pharmacology & Physiology.
+Dr Whitney is a Team Leader and is also Director of the Regular Physiology MS program.
+She has taught and worked with the Physios since 2008.
+She received her Ph.D. in Physiology from Georgetown University and is an Associate Professor in the Department of Pharmacology & Physiology.
 She teaches the non-cadaveric Gross Anatomy lectures for the Cardiopulmonary Biology, GI Biology, and Sexual Development & Reproduction courses, and is also Course Director for the Advanced Physiology & Pathophysiology graduate course.
 Dr Whitney also is director of the summer Medical Physiology course for GSMI.
 Her research interests are on growth homone-mediated sex differences in diabetic renal disease.
-Office Location: Med-Dent Building, Room NE404.
+Office Location: Med-Dent Building, Room NE411.

 Professor, Associate Dean and Assistant Vice President for Special Programs

-Dr Myers is an Associate Dean and Assistant Vice President at the Medical Center, developing and implementing new biomedical graduate programs.
+Dr Myers is a Team Leader, and an Associate Dean and Assistant Vice President at the Medical Center, developing and implementing new biomedical graduate programs.
 He has previously served as Associate Dean of Biomedical Graduate Education, as well as Director of the Special Master's Program, and continues to contribute to the Program as a Team Leader.
-In addition, Dr. Myers teaches the cardiovascular portion of the medical Cardiopulmonary Biology course, and has spearheaded the development of the biomedical graduate programs at the Georgetown/George Mason partnership (GeorgeSquared).
-He received his Ph.D. from Georgetown University, and is a Professor in the Department of Pharmacology & Physiology.
+He is a perennial Golden Apple nominee, and has received awards from the SMP class, as well as the Kaiser Permanente Teacher of the Year Award.
+Dr. Myers teaches the cardiovascular portion of the medical Cardiopulmonary Biology course, and has spearheaded the development and implementation of the biomedical graduate programs at the Georgetown/George Mason partnership (GeorgeSquared).
+He received his Ph.D. from Georgetown University, and is a tenured Professor of Physiology in the Department of Pharmacology & Physiology.
 His research interests are: cellular mechanisms of platelet and vascular function; mechanisms and mediators of shock, ischemia, and thrombosis; alcohol and platelet function.
-He is co-author (with Dr Susan Mulroney) of the Netter's Essential Physiology textbook.
+He is co-author (with Dr Susan Mulroney) of the Netter's Essential Physiology textbook, and author of the Crash Course Respiratory System textbook.
 Office Location: Med-Dent Building, Room NE405.

-Ms Richards is coordinator of the SMP.
-She received her BS degree from Radford University.
-She has been providing academic advising to professional students for over 15 years and is a terrific source of information.
+Mrs Richards is the Assistant Director of the SMP, and knows everthing there is to know about the program.
+She received her BS degree in Sociology from Radford University.
+She has been providing academic advising and support to professional students for over 17 years and is a terrific source of information.
 She also helps organize the Biomedical Career Pathways course.
 You will love her and her beautiful children.
 Go Bucks!!
 Office location: Med-Dent Building, Room SE404.